 Other staffing arrangements

-The Commissioner also jointly funds with his counterparts across the West Midlands region two additional full-time members of staff who work on the governance and oversight of policing matters which affect the region.
+The Commissioner also jointly funds with his counterparts across the West Midlands region four additional members of staff who work on the governance and oversight of policing matters which affect the region.
 They spend a proportion of their week working on behalf of each commissioner (Warwickshire, West Mercia, Staffordshire and West Midlands) but are not directly employed by the Warwickshire OPCC.

 A number of support services provided under the direction and control of the Chief Constable are made available to the Commissioner when required.
 Such sharing of business support is a co-operative arrangement for the effective delivery of business support essential to the operation of both offices.
 A Memorandum of Understanding sets out these services.

-As Warwickshire is among the smallest police forces in England and Wales, this means that the Commissioner’s salary is set at £65,000 per annum.
+As Warwickshire is among the smallest police forces in England and Wales, this means that the Commissioner’s salary is set at £68,200 per annum.

-Remaining staff salaries are determined using the Warwickshire Police and West Mercia Police alliance police staff pay grading, including that of the Chief Executive of the OPCC.
+All staff salaries are determined using the Warwickshire Police police staff pay grading, including that of the senior staff members, who are paid as follows: